-- (I) an average price of the ten6 reference trading venues or - (II) by establishing a 'range' of prices consisting of the "minimum" and "maximum" price on the ten reference trading venues.
+- (I) an average price of the ten9 reference trading venues or - (II) by establishing a 'range' of prices consisting of the "minimum" and "maximum" price on the ten reference trading venues.

-In this research the AFM used reference price II, which allows one to determine whether the price of a specific trade was worse, better or similar than the price on the reference trading venues.
+In this analysis the AFM used reference price II, which allows one to determine whether the price of a specific trade was worse, better or similar than the price on the reference trading venues.
+In using reference price II, we chose a more conservative approach.

-In the MiFID II-dataset we identified the "client-side" by either taking (1) the opposite side in a transaction with a market maker (if there is only one market maker active on the relevant market) or (2) taking the side of the "Natural Person" (where available).
+In the MiFID II-dataset (being the transaction reported to NCAs) we identify the "client-side" by either taking (1) the opposite side in a transaction with a market maker (if there is only one market maker active on the relevant market) or (2) taking the side of the "Natural Person" (where available).
 The method for identification of the client-side depends on the particular trading venue to which the model is applied.
 This step is crucial, since it allows us to qualify the difference with the reference price as being worse, better or similar for the client.